grafana/terraform-provider-schemas/docs/data-sources/core_dashboard.md

 - `fiscal_year_start_month` (Number) The month that the fiscal year starts on.
 0 = January, 11 = December.
 Defaults to 0.
 - `gnet_id` (String)
 - `graph_tooltip` (Number) Configuration of dashboard cursor sync behavior.
 Defaults to 0.
-- `id` (Number) Unique numeric identifier for the dashboard.
-TODO must isolate or remove identifiers local to a Grafana instance...?
 - `links` (Attributes List) TODO docs (see [below for nested schema](#nestedatt--links))
 - `live_now` (Boolean) TODO docs
 - `panels` (List of String)